 Now That She’s Stuck In Your Head, Flo Milli Is Just Getting Started

+It started with a trailblazing remix in 2019.
+Now, the powerhouse rapper is plotting her next move.

-Post-COVID life — whenever that comes — is predicted to usher in a new Roaring Twenties era.
-The decade, which marked both a period of economic prosperity and social change, came right after the 1920s influenza pandemic, and gave rise to a time of profound transformation of life as folks knew it back then.
+Post-COVID life — whenever that comes — is predicted to usher in a new Roaring Twenties.
+The original era, which marked both a period of economic prosperity and social change, came right after the influenza pandemic of 1918, and gave rise to a time of profound transformation of life as folks once knew it.
 Poised and assured as ever, Flo Milli is channelling that renaissance energy in her latest track and manifesto, “Roaring 20s,” her first offering since the release of her breakthrough mixtape, Ho, why is you here ?

 “Everything was flourishing at that time, so I feel like manifesting that into my career,” a soft-spoken Flo tells me over the phone.
 Her calm and airy demeanor is a stark contrast to the bravado heard on tracks like “Pockets Bigger” and “Not Friendly.”
 She sounds focused and grounded.
 Perhaps it’s because, at 21, the Mobile, AL rapper is also at the beginning of her own rebirth — and she’s setting out to make the most of the decade.